-MAP155 Laboratory Techniques I Credits: 3
+MAP155 Laboratory Techniques I

 Students will be taught techniques utilized in the collection, handling, and examination of laboratory specimens, and microscopic and culture media techniques.
 The correct method of a phlebotomy draw, order of the draw, and the correct handling and processing of the sample collection are essential components of the class.
 The student must master the correct procedures for performing common hematological tests, observing all quality-control guidelines, safety measures and self-protection.

-Prerequisites: MTA111 setting.
+MAP156 Laboratory Techniques II

+Upon completion of this course, the student will be able to perform urinalysis, utilize basic microscopic techniques and perform waived and moderate complexity lab tests commonly utilized in the clinical setting.
 OSHA guidelines, along with standard precautions, are emphasized.
 In addition, students will demonstrate proper collection and handling of specimens and documentation of patient encounter.
-Prerequisites: MAP155
+Prerequisites: MAP155 preparation for their certification exam.

-MAP156 Laboratory Techniques II Credits: 3

-Upon completion of this course, the student will be able to perform urinalysis, utilize basic microscopic techniques and perform waived and moderate complexity lab tests commonly utilized in the clinical

-MAP201 Clinical Skills & Exam Review Credits: 2
+MAP201 Clinical Skills & Exam Review

 This course is designed to review and further develop consistency in all clinical skills and prepare students for their externship and career.
-In addition, students will review testing techniques and questions in preparation for their certification exam.
-Prerequisites: MTA111
+In addition, students will review testing techniques and questions in